Jingning-Zhang/Jingning-Zhang.github.io/_pages/research.md

 ------
 **Jingning Zhang**, Jianan Zhan, Jin Jin, Cheng Ma, Ruzhang Zhao, Jared O' Connell, Yunxuan Jiang, 23andMe Research Team, Bertram L Koelsch, Haoyu Zhang, Nilanjan Chatterjee.
 An ensemble penalized regression method for multi-ancestry polygenic risk prediction.
 Prepared for submission to Nature Methods 2021+ [\[Slides\]](https://github.com/Jingning-Zhang/PROSPER/blob/main/PROSPER.pdf)

-- Manuscript prepared for submission to \textit{Nature Methods}.
+- Manuscript prepared for submission to *Nature Methods*.
 - Proposed a novel method for generating multi-ancestry Polygenic Risk scOres based on enSemble of PEnalized Regression models (PROSPER) for predicting complex traits / disease risk using only genome-wide association studies (GWAS) summary statistics.
 - In simulation and real data analyses, PROSPER has substantial improvement compared to alternative methods across a wide variety of genetic architectures, and is an order of magnitude faster than an existing multi-ancestry method (PRS-CSx).